George Herbert Mead: Theory

-Pragmatism and symbolic interaction
+Pragmatism and symbolic interactionism

-Much of Mead's work focused on the development of the self and the objectivity of the world within the social realm: he insisted that "the individual mind can exist only in relation to other minds with shared meanings."
+Much of Mead's work focused on the development of the self and the objectivity of the world within the social realm: he insisted that "the individual mind can exist only in relation to other minds with shared meanings".
 The two most important roots of Mead's work, and of symbolic interactionism in general, are the philosophy of pragmatism and social behaviorism.

 Social behaviorism (as opposed to psychological behaviorism) refers to Mead's concern of the stimuli of gestures and social objects with rich meanings, rather than bare physical objects which psychological behaviourists considered stimuli.
+Mead was a critic of John B. Watson's form of behaviorism.

 Pragmatism is a wide-ranging philosophical position from which several aspects of Mead's influences can be identified into four main tenets: